Bright Eyes (band): 2012–2019: Hiatus and reissues

-2020–present: Down in the Weeds and Companion series
+2020–2023: Down in the Weeds, Where the World Once Was and Companion series

 In January 2020, Bright Eyes launched an Instagram page and teased a 2020 return.
 On March 24 they released "Persona Non Grata", their first new song in 9 years.
 NME's Luke Morgan Britton wrote of the track: "[A] dual sense of societal dystopia and inner turmoil collide and intertwine on the quietly poignant 'Persona Non Grata'...
 [It] sees the band maintain the sage-like, cryptic feel of their latter-day records.
 Yet it also returns to the intimacy and immediacy of their early material."

 Bright Eyes released the single "Forced Convalescence" on April 21, 2020.
 The song features Flea from Red Hot Chili Peppers on bass along with a gospel choir.
 On May 27, 2020, the single "One & Done" was released along with a lyric video.

 The band announced their tenth album, Down in the Weeds, Where the World Once Was, on June 22, 2020.
 On the same day, they released a new single, "Mariana Trench".
 The album was released on August 21, 2020.

 Bright Eyes released the song "Miracle of Life" featuring Phoebe Bridgers on October 28, 2020.
 The song was made to benefit Planned Parenthood.

 On February 1, 2022 the band announced plans to reissue their first nine studio albums under Dead Oceans.
-Each reissue will be accompanied by a six-track companion EP featuring re-recorded songs from the album and covers.
-The first three companion EPs will release on May 27, 2022.
-The same day "Falling Out of Love at This Volume", "Contrast and Compare" (featuring Waxahatchee), and "Haligh, Haligh, A Lie, Haligh (featuring Phoebe Bridgers)" were released as singles from the A Collection of Songs Written and Recorded 1995–1997, Letting Off the Happiness, and Fevers and Mirrors companion EPs, respectively.
+Each reissue would be accompanied by a six-track companion EP featuring re-recorded songs from their respective albums and covers.
+The first three companion EPs released on May 27, 2022.
+The same day, "Falling Out of Love at This Volume", "Contrast and Compare" (featuring Waxahatchee), and "Haligh, Haligh, A Lie, Haligh (featuring Phoebe Bridgers)" were released as singles from the A Collection of Songs Written and Recorded 1995–1997, Letting Off the Happiness, and Fevers and Mirrors companion EPs, respectively.
 A cover of Elliott Smith's "St. Ides Heaven" with vocals from Bridgers was released as the second single from Letting Off the Happiness: A Companion on March 22, 2022.